jrson83/savescum/docs/src/guide/index.md

 ## Webinterface

-Savescum's web interface simplifies and speeds up save scumming.
+Savescum's webinterface simplifies and speeds up save scumming.
 It lets you store your savegame configs in the browsers `localStorage` and choose/configure either gamepad, mouse or keyboard, to trigger FTP `backup` and `restore` operations.

 It can be accessed from any device within the local network, giving the advantage to execute FTP operations with a smartphones webbrowser.